 In this section I’ll try to list the health effects of various nutrients in simple and, hopefully, fairly accurate sentences.
 Evidence for claims can hopefully be found in highlighted sections.

-Vitamin C – Although vitamin C is believed by many to be a potent preventer of heart disease and there is good evidence that typical vitamin C supplements offer no such benefits.
+Vitamin C – Although vitamin C is believed by many to be a potent preventer of heart disease but there is evidence that typical vitamin C supplements offer no such benefits.

 Calcium – Sufficient calcium (often at least 640 mg a day according to studies by the FAO and WHO) is important for bone health and getting calcium from dairy may be better for bone health than calcium from supplements.
 However studies on older women taking calcium supplements have suggested large amounts of calcium (about 2grams/day) may increase heart attack and stroke risk and too much calcium may even worsen bone health.